Munich Employee Health Questionnaire (MEHQ): Primary data of waves 1 and 2 (2016) and 3 (2017)

 Survey Time Period:

-Wave 3: Dependent sample (Participants of wave 1 and 2 were reinterviewed.)
+Wave 3: dependent sample (participants from wave 1 or wave 2 were interviewed again)

 Gender Distribution: